markdohle/week-18/README.md

 4. Products component.
 Return a div with a header only to see that is works.
 5. index.html.

 Why does the order of the script component files matter?
-If I change the order of the list I get an error.
-If the script order is the same as the order of the Links and Paths, then the error goes away.
+If the index.js is listed last, then no error.
+Otherwise, the index.js not last and there is an error.
+If you paste the files in the order below, then you get the error.

 ```Uncaught ReferenceError: Home is not defined```